 American Palladium Eagle Coin Design

-Reportedly, American Palladium Eagles will be released in 3 variants – bullion, proof, and uncirculated.
+American Palladium Eagles are released in 3 variants – bullion, proof, and uncirculated.
 Even though the market is anxiously waiting for its release now, the decision to strike these coins was taken hesitantly.

-Although palladium has extensive industry uses like gold does, it had not really caught on as a mainstay in precious metals investments until a few years ago.
+Although palladium has extensive industry uses as gold does, it hadn't really caught on as a mainstay in precious metals investments until a few years ago.
 However, the recent surge in popularity of this metal indicates a paradigm shift in the minds of investors who see the value of adding palladium to their tangible assets.

 However, just like any other precious metal, palladium prices will also fluctuate depending on the condition of the market at specific points of time.